danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 See the DroidParty `pure-widgets-demo` sample and the PdParty `ViewPort` test.

 As of PdParty 1.4.0+, the ViewPort canvas is *not* drawn in PdParty.
 This matches behavior in DroidParty.
-If you need a background color, you will can use additional cnv objects.
+If you need a background color, you can use additional cnv objects.

 ### Dynamic Background